 Mulch around plants for a neat appearance and to keep weeds down.

-Plants will benefit by support from other nearby plants.
-Or, stake them,
+Plants will benefit from support from other nearby plants.
+Or, stake them, as needed.

 Catchfly plants have few insect and disease problems.